cristhosebyrasp/Intro_to_Django/Python_instalation.md

 # Python Instalation

-We will start by downloading and installing the latest version of <a href="https://www.python.org/downloads/">Python</a>.
+Starting by downloading and installing the latest version of <a href="https://www.python.org/downloads/">Python interpreter on your computer.</a>